katlass/Media-Disinformation/README.md

-## Data visualization exploring media disinformation, including interactive D3 javascript
+## Data Visualization Exploring Media Disinformation, Including Interactive D3 Javascript

 In this project we examine psychometric dimensions associated with political orientation and susceptibility to disinformation.
 The data was obtained from an academic study conducted by researchers at the California State University